Trusted Resources

 Raising Securly Attached Kids & Attached by Eli Hartwell

-• What am I listening to?
-I love podcasts and audio books alike.
-Here are some I found impactful.
+• What am I listening to & Substacks I enjoy.
+Here are some internet resources I trust and find useful & impactful.

 On Grief and Loss: After the loss of his mother, Anderson Cooper launched his podcast “All There Is, by Anderson Cooper”.